CMSgov/bcda-static-site/production/user_guide.md

 ### 4. Making your first request for beneficiary data
 To get any bulk beneficiary data, you must first be authorized with BCDA.
 Make sure you’ve followed the steps above for [Setting up your credentials in Swagger](#setting-up-your-credentials-in-swagger) before moving forward.

-Retrieving beneficiary data comprises two steps:
+Retrieving beneficiary data comprises three steps:

 1. Starting a job to acquire data from the `Patient` endpoint
 2. (Optional) Including a date to filter data using `_since`